VigilantLizard/FURSLists/README.md

 # Warning List
 Moderate threats to the platform such as condo/ERP group owners, widespread RR34 creators, and direct NSFW connections on their profile.
-- **[KimatTheGoat](https://www.roblox.com/users/1630203571/profile)/[KimatTheSpareFood](https://www.roblox.com/users/62157833/profile):** User has bypassed avatars and shows fetish material on his Discord profile.
+- **[KimatTheGoat](https://www.roblox.com/users/1630203571/profile):** User has bypassed avatars and shows fetish material on his Discord profile.
 Also enabled Holo, seen in the Blacklist.
+- **[KimatTheSpareFood](https://www.roblox.com/users/62157833/profile):** User has bypassed avatars and shows fetish material on his Discord profile.
+Also enabled Holo, seen in the Blacklist.
+Duplicate entry from KimatTheGoat.
 - **Asher Fox/[Reevox](https://www.roblox.com/users/135038601/profile):** Known to engage in babyfur groups and content.
 User's "Asher" account has since been terminated.
 - **dreadded/[asttraeus](https://www.roblox.com/users/1503957584/profile)/[muskslt](https://www.roblox.com/users/5534261215/profile):** Known condo owner, owner of the group "Unbearable Members".
 - **[Chocolateafudge2](https://www.roblox.com/users/2289971751/profile):** Known to be the owner/admin of The Fursuit ~Group~ and Foxxos, which are both vore groups.